Rush Limbaugh, the Excellence in Broadcasting Network.

 We're also at war.

-Now people say the president has cut taxes.
+Now, people say the president has cut taxes.

-President has cut taxes, cut tax rates.
+President has cut taxes.

-Revenue to the Treasury has increased just like it did during the Reagan years.
+Revenue to the treasury has increased just like it did during the Reagan years.

-These are these are provable and demonstrable things.
+These are provable and demonstrable things.

 Now you're a registered Republican voting Democrat.